 Non-Degree Students: Persons seeking Graduate Certificates apply as non-degree students.
-They must hold appropriately accredited undergraduate degrees, and meet Iliff's other admission standards.
-Information about admission is available from the Admissions Office at 303-765-3117, admissions@iliff.edu.
-On admission, non-degree students will be assigned an advisor from the Advising Center.
+They must hold appropriately accredited undergraduate degrees, and meet all Iliff's admission standards.
+Information is available from the Admissions Office at 303-765-3117, admissions@iliff.edu.
+Upon admission, non-degree students will be assigned an advisor from the Advising Center.
 The student will complete a Graduate Certificate - Declaration of Intent form in which they and their advisor outline the courses leading to the certificate.
 These courses may include Iliff sequence courses in the area of the certificate, and the student must demonstrate the competence to take courses with prerequisites.
-This plan may be updated to recognize changes in plans.
+This plan may be updated to recognize changes.
 On completion, the graduate certificate and its area of focus is noted on the student's transcript.
 Recipients are listed in the graduation program.